aws-lite/aws-lite.org/app/docs/performance.md

 Peak memory consumption measures each SDK's peak memory usage throughout the above four steps (import / require, instantiation, read, and write).

-To make the impact of each SDK easier to assess, the graph is presented as a value over (thus, not including) the Lambda Node.js baseline.
-Baseline memory consumption would be expected to include Node.js itself, Lambda bootstrap processes, etc. The memory baseline used always corresponds to the equivalent peak memory of the control test (e.g. `aws-lite` peak memory p95 - control peak memory p95).
+To make it easier to assess the memory impact of each SDK, the graph is presented as a value over (thus, not including) the Lambda Node.js baseline.
+Baseline memory consumption would be expected to include Node.js itself, Lambda bootstrap processes, etc. The memory baseline used always corresponds to the equivalent peak memory of the control test (e.g. `aws-lite` peak memory p95 - control peak memory p95 = peak memory over baseline p95).

 <picture>
   <source media="(prefers-color-scheme: dark)" alt="Benchmark statistics - Peak memory consumption over Lambda baseline" srcset="/_public/memory-dark.png">